 FFmpeg encoder

-The %ffmpeg encoder should support all the options for ffmpeg’s muxers and encoders, including private configuration options.
-Configuration value are passed as key/values, with values being of types: string, int, or float.
-If an option is not recognized (or: unused), it will raise an error during the instantiation of the encoder.
-Here are some configuration examples:
+The %ffmpeg encoder supports all options for ffmpeg’s muxers and encoders, including private options.
+Options are passed as key/value pairs, with values of type string, int, or float.
+Unrecognized or unused options raise an error at encoder instantiation.
+Here are some examples:

 Interleaved muxing

-On the other hand, the non-interleaved API allows to send encoded packets directly to the output without intermediate buffering.
-This can sometimes result in better latency and lower memory usage.
+The non-interleaved API sends encoded packets directly to output without buffering, which can reduce latency and memory usage.

 Encoding examples

-• AAC encoding at 22050kHz using fdk-aac encoder and mpegts muxer
+• AAC at 22050Hz using the fdk-aac encoder and mpegts muxer

 %ffmpeg(format="mpegts",